 The title of Schmich's article asks, "When a news story omits race, do we really know any less?" with her instinctive response being no. She is wrong.
 Flash mobs are the product of attitudes which are directly connected to racial group membership in American society.

-The racial mob violence is probably rooted in three factors arising from the post-Civil Rights-era black experience in America: a sense of entitlement, a sense of grievance, and fatherlessness.
+The racial mob violence is probably rooted in three factors arising from cultural trends in post-1060s America: a sense of entitlement, a sense of grievance, and fatherlessness.
 Those factors are neither exclusive to nor reflective upon the black community as a whole.
 The black community is not uniform or monolithic.
 That being said, the three factors are present in the black community to a greater degree than they are in other communities, with major consequences for group behavior.

 A sense of entitlement makes people think that they deserve things they have not earned.
 A sense of grievance leads to anger and a greater willingness to use violence.
 Fatherlessness means that there will be few restraints on greedy, impulsive behavior.
 According to Popenoe, fathers are needed to teach self-control and empathy, tendencies which antisocial and criminal people lack (1).
 Taken together, these factors foster the propensity to commit crime.
 Those factors are not rooted in biology, and were not present in earlier generations of black Americans, as Bill Cosby pointed out.